sunjc826/todo-list/README.md

 # README

+Name: Sun Jia Cheng
+Matriculation Number: A0214263N

 This README would normally document whatever steps are necessary to get the application up and running.

 Things you may want to cover:

-* Ruby version
+- Ruby version
+  ruby 2.7.2p137 (2020-10-01 revision 5445e04352) [x86_64-linux]

-* System dependencies
+- System dependencies

-* Configuration
+- Configuration

-* Database creation
+- Database creation

-* Database initialization
+- Database initialization

-* How to run the test suite
+- How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)
+- Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+- Deployment instructions

-* ...